SAP-ISLM/ISLM-Samples/ISLM_with_SAPAIServices_BTP/README.md

 	| A319-100 | 1.0 |
 	| 747-400 | 0.0  |

-   Note: The predicted values and the probabilities depend havily on the inputs, the training data as well as the training metrics
+   Note: The predicted values and the probabilities depend heavily on the inputs, the training data as well as the training metrics

    ![](./images/60.png)